zalora/styleguide/pages/components/Textfield.md

 # Textfield

-Text fields let users enter and edit text that automatically brings up a keyboard when the user taps it.
-Display a ‘Clear’ button in the right end of a text field when appropriate.
+A textfield let users enter and edit the text that automatically brings up a keyboard when the user taps it.
+Display a ‘Clear’ button at the right end of a text field when appropriate.

 ```html
 <div class="row u-margin-vertical-m">